CemOezcan/metalfi/README.md

 ```

 This will start the meta-data calculations, the meta-model training as well as the generation of the experimental results.
-The results will be saved in subdirectories of `metalfi/metalfi/data/`.
+The results will be saved in subdirectories of `data/`.
-On an average laptop, the calculations require approximately 20 hours to finish.
+This might take some time, but the pipeline has progress bars.
+Meta-data calculation and meta-model training account for nearly the whole runtime.

 If necessary, one can delete (and subsequently recompute) all meta-data sets or all trained meta-models by passing
 `delete_meta=True` or `delete_models=True` as keyword arguments: